2008 Ana Ivanovic tennis season: Rogers Cup

-Summer Olympics - withdrew
+Summer Olympics – withdrew

 Ivanovic was seeded first at Summer Olympics.
 This was about to be her first appearance at the Olympics.
 She was even scheduled to play at the time of the release of the draw, but she eventually withdrew again due to a thumb injury sustained two weeks before, the same reason she withdrew from East West Bank Classic tournament in Los Angeles.
 Ivanovic described these moments as "one of the worst moments of her career."
 As of the last year's calendar, points from previous year's Los Angeles tournament which was in this time of the year were deleted, and as she didn't participate this year in Los Angeles nor gained enough points in Montreal, she fell from the No. 1 spot for the first time after just 9 consecutive weeks.
 New world No. 1 was another Serbian Jelena Janković.

 US Open

-Though missing nearly all US Open series season, playing just one tournament in preparation for US Open, Ivanovic returned again to No. 1 spot after Olympics, as Jankovic lost points from last year's Rogers Cup which was at the time of this year's Olympics, leaving Jankovic with just one week at No. 1 spot.
+Though missing nearly all US Open series season, playing just one tournament in preparation for US Open, Ivanovic returned again to No. 1 spot after Olympics, as Janković lost points from last year's Rogers Cup which was at the time of this year's Olympics, leaving Janković with just one week at No. 1 spot.
 With playing just that one tournament in Montreal, this was Ivanovic's third tournament in Grand Slam category of all last four tournaments she played.
 Hard times since dream run at French Open continued for Ivanovic, as she had to battle in three sets already in first round of US Open, winning 6–1, 4–6, 6–4 against Vera Dushevina.
 But another early exit followed by as she lost to unheralded qualifier and No. 188 Julie Coin, losing with 3–6, 6–4, 3–6 final score.
 The loss was the earliest defeat of the top-seeded player at the US Open since the 1973 tournament, when Billie Jean King lost in third round.
 Ivanovic also surpassed her negative record in terms of Lowest-ranked players to defeat world No. 1.
 First, she lost to No. 133 Jie Zheng at Wimbledon Championships, and now to No. 188 Julie Coin at US Open.
 However, one year later Dinara Safina "dethroned" her from that place, losing to No. 226 Shuai Zhang.

 After US Open, when new rankings were released, Ivanovic finished her stay at the top spot, as US Open champion Serena Williams reached that spot for the first time since 2003.
-Ivanovic stayed for a total of 12 weeks at the top spot, with one week pause during the Olympic games.
+Ivanovic stayed for a total of 12 weeks at the top spot, with one week pause during the Olympic Games.
 Ivanovic fell to No. 3.